 Having your artworks properly listed on Artsy is the best way to drive success and exposure for your business.
 This article will help you strategize which artworks to upload and when to upload them.

 For technical instructions on how to use CMS, refer to this article on uploading.

 Data point: Having more artworks published increases your chance of a sale.
 Our research shows that having the maximum number of artworks on Artsy gives you the most possible chances for a collector to find and fall in love with an artwork you’ve listed.

 When to Upload Your Artworks

-Artsy’s global network of digital-first collectors are connected by their desire to discover, learn, and purchase with confidence and ease.
+Artsy’s global network of digital-first collectors is connected by its desire to discover, learn, and purchase with confidence and ease.
 Your uploading strategy is determined by the best way to have those collectors discover your artworks.